 We may honor a stop payment order on an item from any account owner or authorized signer, regardless of who signed or authorized the item.
 We are not responsible for determining whether the item was paid before the stop payment order became effective.
 We may refuse a request to cancel a stop payment order unless given by the account owner or authorized signer who placed the stop payment order.

-You must provide us with all information necessary to process the stop payment.
-Because stop payment orders are handled by computers, to be effective, your stop payment order must precisely identify the item number, date, amount, and the payee.
+You must provide us with all information necessary for our automated systems to process the stop payment.
+To be effective, your stop payment order must precisely identify the item number, date, amount, and the payee.
 Any missing or incorrect information may result in payment of the item or debit.
 We shall not incur any liability arising out of payment of an item or debit due to missing or incorrect information supplied by you, including the return of other items or debits due to insufficient funds.